-Attribute Description FormalParameter: InformationItem [] This attributes lists the instances of InformationItem that are the parameters of this Context. body: Expression [01] The instance of Expression that is the body in this

-FunctionDefinition kind: FunctionKind = FEEL { FEEL Java PMML } The kind attribute defines the type of the FunctionDefinition.
-The defines the type of the FunctionDefinition.
-The defines the type of the FunctionDefinition.
-PMML
+Attribute Description FormalParameter: InformationItem [] This attributes lists the instances of InformationItem that are the parameters of this Context. body: Expression [01] The instance of Expression that is the body in this FunctionDefinition kind: FunctionKind = FEEL { FEEL Java PMML } The kind attribute defines the type of the FunctionDefinition.
+The definition value is FEEL.
+Supported values also include Java and PMML